leapmotion/os-controls/src/components/library/README.md

 - Should have methods for indicating to GL that this VBO should be enabled (see PrimitiveGeometry::Draw), and that it should be disabled.

-GLVertexBuffer probably needs more work on the following:
+VertexBuffer probably needs more work on the following:
 - Should present a way to request to modify the uploaded data.

 GLMesh<DIM>
-- These are particular instances of GLVertexBuffer implemented for the following vertex attribs:
+- These are particular instances of VertexBuffer implemented for the following vertex attribs:
   * Position
   * Normal
   * Texture Coordinate